sjh2208/GSP_Paris_Project/README.md

 Cohen, M., & Dennett, D. (2011).
 Consciousness cannot be separated from function. _Trends in Cognitive Sciences_, 15(8), 358-364.

 Lamme, V. (2006).
-Towards a true neural stance on consciousness. _Trends in Cognitive Science_s, 10(11), 494-501.
+Towards a true neural stance on consciousness. _Trends in Cognitive Sciences_, 10(11), 494-501.

 Naccache, L. (2018).
 Why and how access consciousness can account for phenomenal consciousness. _Phil.
 Trans.
 R. Soc.
 B_, 373(1755).